maxmelnick/Spark-Performance---Cycle-Hire-Data/readme.md

 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) installed.
 * Enough space for the data and code files ~5GB
-* Machine with at least 8g RAM and 6 cores available
+* Machine with at least 8g RAM and 6 cores available (I tested on an AWS m4.4xl).
 * Tested on Centos 7.
 Use at your own risk otherwise
 * User with permissions to `/tmp` directory